 When to pick spinach is an important consideration in order to get the best tasting leaves and prevent bolting.
 Spinach is a cool season crop that will flower or bolt when the sun is high and temperatures are warm.
 Most varieties mature in 37 to 45 days and can be harvested as soon as it is a rosette with five or six leaves.
 Baby spinach leaves have a sweeter flavor and more tender texture.

 Spinach leaves should be removed before they get yellow and within a week of full leaf formation.
 There are a few methods on how to harvest spinach as a complete harvest or continuous harvest.

 How to Harvest Spinach

 Small spinach leaves can be harvested with scissors by simply cutting the leaves at the stem.
 One way to do this is start harvesting the outer, older leaves first and then gradually working your way in to the center of the plant as those leaves mature.
 You can also just cut the whole plant off at the base.
 Harvesting spinach by this method will often allow it to re-sprout and give you another partial harvest.
 When considering how to pick spinach, decide if you will use the entire plant immediately or just need a few leaves.

-Picking spinach will accelerate its decay since the leaves do not keep well.
+Picking spinach will accelerate its decay since the leaves don’t keep well.
 There are ways to preserve the vegetable but it needs a proper cleaning first.
 Spinach should be soaked or rinsed several times to remove the dirt and any discolored or damaged leaves taken out of the harvest.